 Know what you’re getting into.
 Visit the Embassy of New Zealand before sending any items to the country.
 Ask them for a list of forbidden, restricted, and allowed items for entry.
 Some embassies have this information readily available on their websites.
 Just in case you can’t find it, you can always visit the Embassy and obtain a copy of the list for yourself.

 Forbidden items are forbidden items and you can’t get them into the country no matter what you do.
 You shouldn’t try because at the very least, these items will be confiscated.
 At most, you’ll be criminally charged and you don’t want that.
 Make sure that you get the list three months before your departure date.
-Otherwise, you might not be able to get the proper permits for the items or boxes shipping to New Zealand.
+Otherwise, you might not be able to get the proper permits for the items shipping to New Zealand.